 When you enter values into dialogs that have multiple input fields, the Tab and Enter keys have special functions to save you time.
 Pressing the Tab key stores the entered/current value and automatically advances you to the next input field.
 Shift + Tab moves to the previous field.
 The Enter key also stores value, dismisses the dialog, if appropriate.

 Yes and No

 The mini-sliders to the right of numeric entry fields have particular properties.
 If a field is for a percentage percent steps are made in half-percent increments.
-For a field in Degrees, angles are in half-degrees, and the scalar and distance modes use a sliding scale so that has the value gets larger so does the step size.
+For a field in Degrees, angles are in half-degrees, and the scalar and distance modes use a sliding scale so that as the value gets larger, so does the step size.